BradleyCodeU/bradleycodeu.github.io/_apcsa/ch14sortingandsearching/Ch14SelectionSort.md

 1. Copy the templates below.
 The SelectionSort class is a utility class (aka a static class) that contains 2 methods:
         - selectionSort(int[] array)
         - selectionSort(String[] array)
-2. The selectionSort(int[] array) method is complete but contains 1 bug that you must fix.
+2. The selectionSort(int[] array) method is complete but contains 1 bug that you MUST fix.
 Read the pseudocode comments to help you find and fix the bug.
 3. Copy the selectionSort(int[] array) code and paste it into the selectionSort(String[] array) method.
 Adjust the code for a String[] array.
 4. Finally, test both methods using the Main class.